JupiterOne/sdk/docs/integrations/development_guide.md

 In this Development Guide, we will walk you through the initial steps of getting your integration up and running.
 Along the way, we will provide tips and tricks to ensure your success.
-JupiterOne has a number of open source projects that provide an easy-to-use framework for creating a new integration, including the code found in this SDK project.
+JupiterOne has many open-source projects that provide an easy-to-use framework for creating a new integration, including the code found in this SDK project.

 ## Table of Contents